anairo98/openshift-training/docs/Session2.md

 3. Navigate to the service of the **shipping** deployment, because the service provides an static endpoint for the **shipping** deployment

     !!!
 Warning
-        Seems like the IP-Adresse is the right one, but the Port of the Service is not 50000, but 50051!
+        Seems like the IP-addresse is the right one, but the Port of the Service is not 50000, but 50051!
 Here is a Port mismatch!

 4. Fix This!
 5. Navigate to the **frontend** deployment and check out the environment variables, which are set for the **frontend** deployment